Coder-Boiiiiiii/Unity-Car-Controller/README.md

 I made it so people don't have to spend hours searching for a car controller that is easy to use and understand.

 ## Current Features
-It currently has basic movement, Turning & Drifting.
+It currently has basic movement, Turning, Braking with skidmarks & Drifting.